 The visa enables approved migrants to live in the UK and work in their own business for an initial period of three years and four months.
 They may apply to extend their right to remain for another two years, and to apply for “indefinite leave to remain” (ILR).
-Being in an ILR status is the equivalent of permanent residency, and enables immigrants to stay in the UK for as long as they choose, to leave as often as they choose and, ultimately, to apply for British citizenship.
+Being in an ILR status is the equivalent of permanent residency, and enables immigrants to stay in the UK and, ultimately, to apply for British citizenship.

 The Tier 1 Entrepreneur Visa

 The government’s intention behind the entrepreneur visa is to promote UK business competitiveness, and to focus on promoting business activity, which in turn benefits the local economies.
 Applicants who are interested in owning a business or setting up as a sole trader, and who wish to establish themselves in the UK, will find the Tier 1 Entrepreneur Visa to be quite an attractive option.

 The business venture must employ at least two “settled workers” in new full-time occupations.
 A settled worker is someone who has a right to live and work in the UK.
 The business must generate profit from the sale of goods or services, not just from an increase in property values.

 It should be noted that property investment and property management, where the applicant intends to own real estate and to rent it out, is not eligible under this program.

 This Tier 1 Entrepreneur Visa enables anyone from outside the European Economic Area (and Switzerland) to set up or take over one or more UK-registered businesses.
 Applicants may:

 - Act as a self-employed person, or as a director or partner in the business or businesses.